pchinjr/praise-cage-rest-api-workshop/README.md

 });
 ```
 #### Switching Endpoints
-- Attendees can now switch between their Val Town endpoint and their local `http://localhost:3000/praises` to see the same results, demonstrating how RESTful APIs function consistently across environments.
+- You can now switch between the Val Town endpoint and your local endpoint `http://localhost:3000/praises` to see the same results, demonstrating how RESTful APIs function consistently across environments.
 Update `index.html` to use the new route on our local node server.

 ```html
 <h1>Submit a Praise</h1>